What Is the Home Insurance Appraisal Clause?

 This distinction is critical.
 If your insurer denies your claim entirely, the appraisal clause does not apply.
 But if they accept coverage and then offer you $8,000 for a roof you know costs $22,000 to repair, that's exactly where this clause comes into play.

 Most policies use language similar to: "If you and we fail to agree on the amount of loss, either may demand an appraisal of the loss."
-Either party — the homeowner or the insurer — can invoke it.
+The appraisal clause is the mechanism in a property insurance policy that lets either the carrier or the insured force a binding determination of the amount of loss without going to court.
+It does not resolve whether something is covered.
+It resolves how much the covered loss is worth.

 Common Scenarios That Trigger the Appraisal Clause